NemesisWasAlienToo/CoreKit/README.md

 - Socket:
     - If non blocking sent and errno was EAGAIN return 0
+    - Define what a const Socket must be able to perform

 - DHT:
     - Task queue between Runner and Server-Handler